 Social Media Marketing for Restaurants #3: Instagram Marketing

-Instagram is a hugely popular photo sharing site.
+Instagram is a hugely popular photo sharing platform.
 With its seamless integration with Facebook, it’s used about 95% of the time when your patrons are posting images to their Facebook friends.
 You can use Instagram in conjunction with your Facebook tactics, or you can use the site on its own.
-Here are seven tips for using Instagram marketing, on its own:
+Here are seven tips for Instagram marketing, on its own:

 2. Use niche hashtags - Get found more easily by your niche market by using specific hashtags.
 For example, if you’re a bakery in New York, and are located in Soho, use geographic specific tags, like #sohoeats.
 Instagram is a mobile social site - you use it on your phone.
 Including a specific location in your tags can get you found by foot traffic looking to eat - and they may be just outside your door.